Mikluki/g-scholar-get-bib-pdf/README.md

 ## Description
-Script for batch download of bib files and corresponding pdf files, which uses publication titles (or bibliorgaphy references) as arguments.
+Script for batch download of bib files and corresponding pdf files, which uses publication titles (or bibliography references) as arguments.
-- bibligraphy and publication url are automatically appended to the lit.bib file
+- bibliography and publication url are automatically appended to the lit.bib file.
-- Saved pdfs are automatically named: year_name(delimeter = '-')
+- Saved pdfs are automatically named: year_name(delimiter = '-'); with special characters removed.
     >2016_Production-of-highly-monolayer-enriched-dispersions-of-liquid-exfoliated-nanosheets-by-liquid-cascade-centrifugation.pdf

 ### Based on